Probing Exotic Fermions from a Seesaw/Radiative Model at the LHC: Collider Signals

 Given that the production cross section is larger in the present model, one expects the discovery reach for $\f^{--}$ at the LHC to exceed the discovery reach for $\f_T^{--}$ quoted in Ref~\cite{delgado_et_al_triplet} for the entire region of parameter space with $BR(\f^{--}\rightarrow (e~\mathrm{or}~\mu)+W^-)\ge2/3$.
 This includes most of the parameter space for the case of an inverted hierarchy and a sizable fraction of the parameter space for a normal hierarchy, giving a $5\sigma$ discovery reach of at least $M_\f\lesssim 500$~(700)~TeV with $10^2$~fb$^{-1}$ of data at the 7~(14)~TeV LHC for $BR(\f^{--}\rightarrow (e~\mathrm{or}~\mu)+W^-)=2/3$~\cite{delgado_et_al_triplet}.
 Greater (reduced) reach is expected as one increases (decreases) this branching fraction and/or the integrated luminosity; see Figure~7 of Ref~\cite{delgado_et_al_triplet}.
 For example, in the most optimistic case of an inverted hierarchy with $BR(\f^{--}\rightarrow (e~\mathrm{or}~\mu)+W^-)\sim1$ the $5\sigma$ discovery reach will be at least $M_\f\lesssim 1$~TeV with $10^2$~fb$^{-1}$ of data at the 14~TeV LHC.

 These numbers are a rough guide but none the less suggest that good discovery reach can be achieved at the LHC.
-We hope to refine these numbers in a partner paper, where we shall present a detailed comparative analysis of the exotic fermions in all the seesaw/radiative models.
+It would be interesting to refine these numbers and undertake a detailed comparative analysis of the exotic fermions in all the seesaw/radiative models.
 Note that each of the models $(a)$ through $(d)$ in Table~\ref{table:seesaw_models} contain a doubly-charged fermion.
 Therefore an LHC search for exotic doubly-charged fermions via the process \eqref{f--_signal} would give generic bounds applicable to all of the models (or, optimistically, generate evidence for the origin of neutrino mass).
-Such an analysis appears to be the simplest experimental search capable of probing all of the models, as we shall detail in the partner paper.
+Such an analysis appears to be the simplest experimental search capable of probing all of the models.